Engin-Boot/no-oggy-in-cs-nishitsb/README.md

 This program intends to remove strings containing 'oggy' from a list of strings.

-Everyone wants cockroches to live peacefully.
+Everyone wants cockroaches to live peacefully.

 ## Method